jek-bao-choo/splunk-otel-example/infrastructure/ubuntu-22-mysql/README.md

 The password is `password`.

-Alternatively, you can use the MySQL client from the command line as root user: `mysql -u root -p`.
+Alternatively, we also know there is a root `mysql -u root -p`.
 The password is `password`.

 We also know that earlier we created a database called tmp using `CREATE DATABASE tmp;`